Augustana offers several programs and opportunities to community members.

 STEP TWO - Register for courses

-SPECIAL NOTE FOR SUMMER 2020!
+NOTE!
 After application, students will receive an email explaining how to register by Google Meet appointment (audio and video required).
-May 27 is the last day participants may register for summer courses.
+May 28 is the last day participants may register for summer courses.

 A minimum of three weeks prior to the start of each semester, the individual should contact the Registrar for a list of courses.
 Registration for these seats will start during the previous semester's final exam week and will be on a first-come, first-served basis (fall term registration for this program will not begin until August 1.)
 To receive this discount, students must register in-person and complete the additional auditor form available in the Office of the Registrar, Founders Hall.